 The DeKalb workforce system goes beyond the career services provided by WSD at the One-Stop and the Mobile Career Lab.
 It includes a robust network of partners at locations throughout the community that provide a myriad of workforce development services and activities for job seekers and businesses alike.

-Through its relationships with educational institutions and training providers, including those operating under the Carl D. Perkins Career and Technical Education Act of 2006, (e.g., GPTC), it helps individuals gain access to vocational, educational, and occupational training programs so they can get the skills and certifications they need to secure employment in key sector and emerging occupations.
+Through its relationships with educational institutions and training providers, including those operating under the Carl D. Perkins Career and Technical Education Act of 2006, (e.g., GPTC), it helps individuals gain access to vocational, educational, and occupational training programs so they can obtain skills and certifications they need to secure employment in key sector and emerging occupations.

 The system also provides individuals with access to a variety of job search services and assistance, including completion of employment applications, preparation for interviews, and referrals to job openings.
 At the same time, it provides direct access and referral for supportive services, including assistance with transportation, childcare, clothing, housing, and health services.

-The workforce system partners include organizations that specifically target special populations, such as those who are veterans, low-income, dislocated workers, youth, limited English proficiency, individuals with disabilities, older workers, ex-offenders, and/or migrant and seasonal farmworkers, so that they can get and keep good jobs.
+The workforce system partners include organizations that specifically target special populations, such as those who are veterans, low-income, dislocated workers, youth, limited English proficiency, individuals with disabilities, older workers, ex-offenders, and/or migrant and seasonal farmworkers, so that they obtain and retain good jobs.

-Coordination with Wagner-Peyser – Provide a description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the state employment service under the Wagner-Peyser Act (29
+2. Coordination with Wagner-Peyser – Provide a description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the state employment service under the Wagner-Peyser Act (29